 Valid for three years

-We can accept an existing National Police Certificate providing:
+We can accept a National Police Certificate (NPC) providing:

 For further information on ACIC accredited bodies, please refer to the ACIC website.

 How do I obtain a National Police Certificate (NPC) free of charge?

 Flinders University classifies as a volunteer organisation with the South Australian Police and has a Volunteer Organisation Authority Number (VOAN).
 This enables students who reside in South Australia to receive their NPC free of charge.
 To receive your NPC free of charge, please ensure you follow the process below: